Crookwell

 Crookwell is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Crookwell's dwelling structures, as per the latest Census, consisted of 94.3% houses and 5.6% other dwellings.
+Crookwell's dwelling structures, as per the latest Census, consisted of 94.3% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Crookwell stood at 56.3%, with mortgaged dwellings at 26.6% and rented ones at 17.0%.
+Home ownership in Crookwell was at 56.3%, with mortgaged dwellings at 26.6% and rented ones at 17.0%.
 The median monthly mortgage repayment was $1,356, below Regional NSW's average of $1,733.
 Median weekly rent in Crookwell was $280, compared to Regional NSW's $330.
-Nationally, Crookwell's mortgage repayments were lower at $1,356 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Crookwell's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing